openscript/location_stalker_client/README.md

 2. Open `index.html` with a modern browser

 ## Issues
  - Google Chrome dosent ask for GeoLocation permission and blocks the position requests by default, if the request origin is a local file (`file://...`).
 Maybe you should deliver the page via a web server.
+May you want to start a simple python server with `python server.py`.

 ## Copyright
 This projected is licensed under the terms of the MIT license.
 Please consult the license file for further information.